Recording Phone Calls, Conversations, Meetings and Hearings

 DC Wiretapping Law

 The District of Columbia's wiretapping law is a "one-party consent" law.
 DC makes it a crime to record a phone call or conversation unless one party to the conversation consents.
 See D.C.
-Code § 23-542 (link is to the entire DC code; you need to click through to Title 23, Chapter 5, Subchapter III, and then choose the specific provision).
+Code § 23-542.
 Thus, if you operate in DC, you may record a conversation or phone call if you are a party to the conversation or you get permission from one party to the conversation in advance.
 That said, if you intend to record conversations involving people located in more than one state, you should play it safe and get the consent of all parties.

 In addition to subjecting you to criminal prosecution, violating the DC wiretapping law can expose you to a civil lawsuit for damages by an injured party.